 - Blend together in a separate container the water, tea tree oil, argan oil, and cleanser.
 Pour this mixture over the paper towels.

-- Place the airtight lid on the paper towel container and turn over the container a few times to ensure the towels become saturated with the oil/cleanser mixture.
+- Place the airtight lid on the paper towel container and turn over the container a few times to ensure the towels become saturated with the oil or cleanser mixture.

 - Open the container and discard the cardboard core from the paper towels, which should easily slide off.